holydrinker/DatabaseSystems-final-project-/README.md

 - Open Postgres shell
 - Import db typing `\i 'path/db.sql'`

 #### Run application
 - Clone or download repository
 - Go with terminal into bdii-server directory and type `mvn exec:java -Dexec.mainClass="Server"`to run the server
-- Go with termina into bdii-client/app and type `python -mSimpleHTTPServer`to run the client
+- Go with terminal into bdii-client/app directory and type `python -mSimpleHTTPServer`to run the client
 - Open your browser (app tested on Google Chrome): http://localhost:8000/
 - Enjoy